 As one of Colorado’s financial services firms, Townsend has a commitment to improving and sustaining our local communities.
 Townsend is proud to support organizations working to strengthen our communities.
-Through the efforts of our Townsend team volunteers and our contributions, we share our success within the community by giving back to nonprofits like The Salvation Army, CASA and educational institutions such as Front Range Community College.
+Through the efforts of our Townsend team volunteers and our contributions, we share our success within the community by giving back to nonprofits like The Salvation Army, A Precious Child and educational institutions such as Front Range Community College.
 If you are ever interested in volunteering with Townsend, please contact us for upcoming opportunities at Savanna@TownsendRetirement.com.

 7Everyday Hero Award

 The 7Everyday Hero Award is presented to Coloradans who are making a difference in their community.
 Congratulations, Jeff Townsend!

 The 7Everyday Hero Award is issued by the Denver 7 News to Coloradans who are making a difference in their community.
 There were no fees paid for this award and clients were not consulted.
 The award was presented to Jeff Townsend to acknowledge the charity and generosity of the Townsend Foundation.
 For more information, please visit https://www.denver7.com/news/7everyday-hero Third-party rankings and recognitions are no guarantee of future investment success and do not ensure that a client or prospective client will experience a higher level of performance or results.
 These ratings should not be construed as an endorsement of the advisor by any client nor are they representative of any one client’s evaluation.

 For most Front Range Community College students, college is not an assumption, but an aspiration.
 For many, financial assistance is essential.
 Yet each year FRCC Foundation must turn down almost 80 percent of the applicants asking for scholarship aid because there is just not enough money.